-The Organization has recorded unconditional promises to give in the accompanying statement of financial position.
-All contributions receivable are scheduled to be received within one year and management does not believe an allowance for uncollectible accounts is necessary at June 30, 2017.
+The Organization has recorded unconditional promises to give in the accompanying statements of financial position.
+All contributions receivable are scheduled to be received within one year and management does not believe an allowance for uncollectible accounts is necessary at June 30, 2018 and 2017.